ianology/iot-hub-node-intel-edison-getstartedkit/README.md

 - If the demo is running, ou should see an output on your command window that shows your device details and the sensor data.
 Also, check out how the graph changes in real time as your data updates!

 ***
-**Note:** Make sure to **stop** your remote monitoring solution once you have completed this to avoid unnecesary Azure consumption!
+**Note:** Make sure you delete or  **stop** your remote monitoring solution once you have completed this to avoid unnecesary Azure consumption!
 Check out the troubleshooting section for more details.
 ***

 ## 1.8 Next steps